Investing in a B2B podcast is a great idea — but how much are you willing to invest in developing and growing it into a success?

 Podcasts offer a new way for marketers to develop an insight-rich, expert-driven content strategy.
 But too often, marketers get stuck using it as just another siloed channel.
 Why?
 Because creating a podcast as a separate part of a strategy with many different (though cheap) tools is time consuming.

 If you invest in your podcast by purchasing more robust platforms, you’re investing in your marketing team to give them the tools to fully amplify the voices and insights from your podcast into their broader strategy.

-When using more DIY style tools, marketers will find themselves spending more time just getting the show to publication than actually wringing out the content to its fullest potential.
+When using more DIY-style tools, marketers will find themselves spending more time just getting the show to publish than actually wringing out the content to its fullest potential.